jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 Why On-Premise Kubernetes?

 I previously built a [Kubernetes Cluster on EKS](https://blogd.org/kubernetes/Cat-vs.-Non-cat-Classifier-on-EKS/).
-But due to cloud maintenance costs, I opted for a private on-premise setup for greater control over network, hardware, and security.
+Due to cloud maintenance costs, however, I opted for a private on-premise setup for complete control over network, hardware, and security.

 I initially tried a 3-master node MicroK8s cluster on [VirtualBox](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#virtualbox-network-architecture) and a single-node setup using [Minikube](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#minikube-implementation).
-But I encountered network instability in Virtualbox and scalability issues in minikube.
+But I encountered network instability in Virtualbox and lack of scalability in minikube.

-These challenges led me to build a Raspberry Pi cluster with 1 master and 2 worker nodes, offering better stability and scalability, while allowing me to manually configure the control plane for a deeper understanding of Kubernetes management.
+So I decided to build a Raspberry Pi cluster with 1 master and 2 worker nodes for better stability and scalability, while allowing me to manually configure the control plane for a deeper understanding of Kubernetes management.

 ## Raspberry Pi Setup <a class="headerlink" href="#raspberry-pi-setup" title="Permanent link"> ¶</a>